hallie-marshall/ecommerce-mmm/README.md

 -	Data was only used for US-based customers.
 Including foreign customer data may lead to differing results.

--	The dataset consists of 328 entries for daily spend, engagement and competitor benchmarks.
+-	The dataset consists of 328 entries for daily spend, engagement, and competitor benchmarks.
 Trends observed in this timeframe may not fully account for external factors beyond this window.

--	Models do not account for external influences such as economic trends, competitor activity, or shifts in purchasing behavior.

 -	Adstock and saturation parameters assume consistent channel response patterns over time; significant creative or channel strategy changes may invalidate past estimates.